 Supplemental loans are education loan funds that can be obtained in addition to the financial aid package offered by Wheaton College.
-The Financial Aid Office works with the student and family to determine the best options for their particular situation.
-The two main types of supplemental loans are Direct PLUS Loans which are federal funds borrowed by the parent and private “Alternative” loans.
-Following are details on Direct PLUS Loans and Alternative loans.
-Please contact the Financial Aid Office if you have additional questions.
+The Student Financial Services Office works with the student and family to determine the best options for their particular situation.
+The two main types of supplemental loans are Direct PLUS Loans, which are federal funds borrowed by the parent, and private “alternative” loans.
+Please contact the Student Financial Services Office if you have additional questions.

 Direct PLUS Loans for Parent Borrowers

-PLUS loans are low-interest government loan funds available to parents to help meet educational costs.
+PLUS loans are government loan funds available to parents to help meet educational costs.

 ANNUAL AMOUNTS: Up to the total cost of educational expenses less other financial aid accepted by the student.
 No maximum loan amount per borrower.

-INTEREST RATES: Fixed 7.9% interest rate for loans first disbursed on or after July 1, 2012 and before July 1, 2013.
-Includes non-refundable federal government origination fee of 4% which is deducted from the loan prior to its disbursement.
+INTEREST RATES AND FEES: 6.31% for loans first disbursed on or after July 1, 2016 and before July 1, 2017.
+A non-refundable federal government origination fee will be deducted from the loan prior to each disbursement.
+The fee for loans first disbursed on or after 10/1/16 and before 10/1/17 is 4.276%.

 PAYMENT TERMS: Payment of principal and interest begins 60 days after disbursement of the loan with a minimum monthly payment of $50.00.
 Repayment may last up to 10 years.
 You may prepay at any time without penalty.
 Loan consolidation and graduated repayment options are available.